FETA MEMBERSHIP BENEFITS

 - Promoting and defending the collective interests of members and the sector against, for example, pressure groups or unfair competition.

-- Influencing policies, legislation and regulation that might affect the sector via excellent relations with BIS, DEFRA, DECC and DCLG.
+- Influencing policies, legislation and regulation that might affect the sector via excellent relations with BEIS, DEFRA, and MHCLG.

-- Representing the sector at the European and International levels via membership of AREA and EPEE plus strong links to AHRI, AMCA and EHPA.
+- Representing the sector at the European and International levels via membership of AREA, EPEE and EVIA plus strong links to AHRI, AMCA and EHPA.

-- Extending influence through membership of national organisations such as CBI, BSRIA, Build UK and ACRIB, plus close ties to CIBSE, B&ES and BRE.
+- Extending influence through membership of national organisations such as CBI, BSRIA, Build UK and ACRIB, plus close ties to CIBSE, BESA and BRE.

 - Shaping the industry by developing technical standards with BSI, CEN and ISO; Encouraging best practice and assisting in self-regulation of the sector.